KDE/documentation-develop-kde-org/content/docs/administration/kdialog/_index.md

 ### Password Dialog

 The key to using KDE dialogs in shell scripts is an application named `kdialog`.
-To generate a password dialog as shown in above, you could use the following command line.
+To generate a password dialog as shown above, you could use the following command line.

 ```bash
 kdialog --password "Please enter the server access code:"
 ```

 Let's look at the code in a bit more detail.
-The arguments to kdialog are used to control the type of dialog that is produced and the parameter or parameters of that dialog box.
+The arguments passed to kdialog are used to control the type of dialog that is produced and the parameter or parameters of that dialog box.
 In the case of the password dialog, you use `--password` to specify the dialog type, and then follow that with the parameter, which is the text that appears in the dialog box.